slviajero/tinybasic/MANUAL.md

 ### Low level calls CALL

-CALL expects a numerical expression as an argumen.
+CALL expects a numerical expression as an argument.
 Currently only CALL 0 is implemented.
 It flushes all open files and ends the interpreter on POSIX systems.
 On Arduinos CALL 0 restarts the interpreter.

 ### Setting system properties with SET